Aspin House |

 (1792 - 1805), near Peace River

-A North West Co. post located on the east bank of the Peace River near the mouth of the Smoky River.
+A small North West Co. post located on the east (south) bank of the Peace River, about five miles above (upstream from) the mouth of the Smoky River.
+Also known as Fort of the Forks (2).
 Site excavated in 1970, now mostly washed away by the river.
 A stone fireplace was salvaged and reconstructed at the Peace River Museum in town.
-The Mackenzie Cairn was erected on River Lot 19 along Shaftesbury Trail in 1929.
+The Mackenzie Cairn was erected on River Lot 19 along the Shaftesbury Trail in 1929.

-An XY Company trade post was built here in 1803.
+An XY Company trade post was also built nearby in 1803.

 St. Mary's House (1)